Understanding SR-22 insurance in Michigan

 How long do you need an SR-22 in Michigan?

-In Michigan, drivers usually need to keep an SR-22 for one to three years.
-If you don't maintain insurance during this time, the consequences can be serious.
-You'll be breaking the law and could face more fines and penalties.
+In Michigan, drivers typically need to keep an SR-22 for one to three years.
+If you don't keep your insurance active during this period, you'll be breaking the law and could face serious fines and other penalties.

 Reasons for requiring SR-22 insurance in Michigan